josepbau/Lone-Star-Lords-Motor-Club/content/members/index.md

 ---
 title: Members
 ---
-list all members names and years active
+ all members names and years active